-Describe how the local educational agency will support efforts to reduce the overuse of discipline practices that remove students from the classroom, which may include identifying and supporting schools with high rates of discipline, disaggregated by each of the subgroups of student, as defined in section 1111(c)(2) (economically disadvantaged; students from major racial and ethnic groups; children with disabilities; and English learners).
+Describe how the local educational agency will support efforts to reduce the overuse of discipline practices that remove students from the classroom, which may include identifying and supporting schools with high rates of discipline, disaggregated by each of

 Scottsboro City Schools believes a safe and orderly environment is essential for maximum student learning.
 SCS has developed a Student Code of Conduct that groups violations into three classifications.
 Principals are responsible for ensuring that students, parents, and staff members have been thoroughly informed of the Code of Conduct and the policies and procedures contained within and listed on all electronic platforms.